 - Graduate Student Research Positions

-Cost of Study
+Cost of Study, 2013/2014

 The cost of off-campus varies dramatically, and it can be difficult to find suitable housing during certain times of the year, especially September.
 Students should make their housing arrangements well in advance of the start of the school year.
 Visit the UCSD Off Campus Housing website for more infomation and details.